 - Influenza vaccine (annual);

-- Pneumococcal vaccine [for students with certain medical conditions. e.g., severe asthma, diabetes mellitus, chronic liver or kidney disease (please check with your clinician if uncertain)].
+- Pneumococcal conjugate vaccine (PCV) or pneumococcal polysaccharide vaccine (PPSV) [for students with certain medical conditions. e.g., severe asthma, diabetes mellitus, chronic liver or kidney disease (please check with your clinician if uncertain)].

 Submit your immunization record through the myUOHealth student portal.
 To login to myUOHealth: